googlemaps/android-maps-utils/README.md

 });

 // GeoJson
-GeoJsonLayer geoJsonLayer = // Initialize GeoJsonLayer
-geoJsonLayer.setOnFeatureClickListener(feature -> {
+GeoJsonLayer geoJsonLayer = // Initialize GeoJsonLayer - if you're using multiple maps features, use the constructor that passes in Manager objects (see next section) geoJsonLayer.setOnFeatureClickListener(feature -> {
     // Listen for clicks on GeoJson features here
 });

 // KML
-KmlLayer kmlLayer = // Initialize KmlLayer
-kmlLayer.setOnFeatureClickListener(feature -> {
+KmlLayer kmlLayer = // Initialize KmlLayer - if you're using multiple maps features, use the constructor that passes in Manager objects (see next section) kmlLayer.setOnFeatureClickListener(feature -> {
     // Listen for clicks on KML features here
 });